silverton-io/buz-docs/blog/snowplow-serverless-exploration/index.md

 My experience has been Snowflake's [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html) functionality works pretty well, as do BigQuery [streaming inserts](https://cloud.google.com/bigquery/docs/samples/bigquery-table-insert-rows) or [BigQuery Pub/Sub subscriptions](https://cloud.google.com/pubsub/docs/bigquery).
 And the responsibility of keeping Snowpipe or BQ streaming inserts running is not mine :).

-I decided to use Go so x-os, x-arch binaries could be built.
+Serverless Thing™ uses Go so x-os, x-arch binaries can be shipped.

 ### Fast to start up and shut down